- White Wolf

 Additionally, explore cost-saving alternatives without compromising quality, such as opting for energy-efficient materials or sustainable construction practices.
 Maintain open communication with your builder to identify potential cost-saving opportunities and regularly review and track expenses to stay on track.

-It's also prudent to plan ahead for potential contingencies and unexpected costs by setting aside a contingency fund.
+It's also prudent to plan for potential contingencies and unexpected costs by setting aside a contingency fund.
 Research any available incentives, grants, or rebates for energy-efficient or sustainable construction that may help offset costs.
 By implementing these strategies, you can effectively manage and minimize costs while ensuring the successful completion of your custom home.

 Financing Options for Building a Custom Home